By KENDRA SITTON | Uptown News

 Interesting proposal: Increasing police pay so officers can live in and commit to the neighborhood they serve.

 Toni Duran described herself as a real person running to solve real problems in her grassroots, first-time campaign.
 As she runs against three other white men, Duran pointed out she is the only queer woman of color running in a district that is growing more diverse.
 She promised to take compassionate action if elected.
-While she pitched herself as being one of the people, her current role is in the office of the most powerful woman in the state Assembly — Toni Atkins — so she is not exactly a political outsider.
+While she pitched herself as being one of the people, her current role is in the office the most powerful woman in the state senate — Toni Atkins — so she is not exactly a political outsider.
 She also has powerful backers, including Atkins, Representative Scott Peters, Calif.
 State Treasurer Fiona Ma and Calif.
 Insurance Commissioner Ricardo Lara.

 It was clear she is running for the first time, but there is still a year to make corrections and gain momentum, especially as powerful Democrats continue to support her.
 In some areas, she fumbled her statements and spoke more about the problems people face than her solution to those issues.
 Her lack of in-depth policy proposals was concerning at some points, but one area where she stood out from the field was her holistic approach to police reform.
 She was the only candidate to discuss police, including marginalized communities losing trust in them, during her opening statement.
 In a question about San Diego Police Department’s secret use of cameras to surveil the populace, all of the candidates called for the surveillance to end.
 She went further than them and demonstrated her knowledge on the issue by calling for increased training and pay so SDPD officers will be the best in the region.
 If in later public forums she can match that insider knowledge of the issues with stronger solutions, her campaign will stand a better chance.